-Structures Tech 1 / 2
+Structures Tech

-Grades: 10-12 Prerequisites: C or better in Advanced Structures Credit: 0.50 credit of Applied Arts Fee: \$10.00 Consumable Supplies Students will expand on skills developed in Intro to Carpentry by a applying them to the construction trade.
-Larger projects such as dophouses and sheds will be made
+Prerequisites: C or better in Advanced Structures

+Credit: 0.50 credit of Applied Arts Fee: \$10.00 Consumable Supplies

+Students will expand on skills developed in Intro to Carpentry by applying them to the construction trade.
 Larger projects such as doghouses and sheds will be made using industry standards for framing, siding, roofing, etc. Great Attendance and work ethic are required in this course.

-Independent Study - Structures
+Independent Study - Ag Structures

-Grades: 11-12 Prerequisites: Teacher Approval Credit: 0.50 credit of Applied Arts Fee: \$10.00 Consumable Supplies This course is repeatable.
-On-site actual work by the student that is a related to the construction curriculum and the student's occupational goal.
+Prerequisites: Teacher Approval

+Credit: 0.50 credit of Applied Arts \$10.00 Consumable Supplies Fee:

+This course is repeatable.
+On-site actual work by the student that is related to the construction curriculum and the student's occupational goal.
 Advanced projects and/or a job in the field are necessary for this class.
-A completed resu ame and interview may be required for placement app roval.
+A completed resume and interview may be required for placement approval.
 This course is only graded as Pass/No Pass.
-Students are required to demonstrate and maintain 85% school attendance in order to enter the program and to o receive a passing grade and credit upon completion of t he program.
+Students are required to demonstrate and maintain 85% school attendance in order to enter the program and to receive a passing grade and credit upon completion of the program.